About

 3. I stay committed to my own ongoing education so that I stay current about issues that concern higher education.
 I am constantly learning.
 I make visiting colleges a priority for my own education.
 (Here’s the current list of colleges I’ve visited.)

-5. I offer a tremendous amount of personal support in writing college essays.
+5. I offer a tremendous amount of personal support in writing essays.
 I help my students uncover their own creativity—they all have it.
 My students famously gain confidence in their own voices, and they evidence this in unique and compelling essays.

 6. I am in the unique position of being able to offer expertise not only in college admissions but also in understanding college costs and financial aid.
 For families who desire, financial fit can be a priority in constructing a college list.
-Admission Intuition is fluent in the financial aid process, including navigating the FAFSA and CSS profile and writing financial aid appeal letters.
+Admission Intuition is fluent in the financial aid process and in writing financial aid appeal letters.

-7. My measure of success is when my students are happy and thriving once they are deeply entrenched in their first years away.
+8. My measure of success is when my students are happy and thriving once they are deeply entrenched in their first years away.

 I LOVE WHAT I DO.
 I am honored to serve your student and your family.